-- We decide how to vote on the proposals concerning grant of retirement benefits, taking into account the scope of recipients, existence of anti-social acts of recipients, business performance of the company and anti-social acts of the company, etc. - We generally vote for the proposals granting retirement benefits, if all of the following criteria are met: - The granted amount is disclosed; - Outside directors and statutory auditors are not included in recipients; - There has been no serious scandal involving recipients during their tenure; - The subject company has not suffered from loss for the three consecutive year, or its business performance is not judged to significantly lag relative to peers in the same industry;
+- We decide how to vote on the proposals concerning grant of retirement benefits, taking into account the scope of recipients, existence of anti-social acts of recipients, business performance of the company and anti-social acts of the company, etc. - We generally vote for the proposals granting retirement benefits, if all of the following criteria are met: - The granted amount is disclosed;

-- There has been no corporate scandal that has significant social effects on the subject company and has impaired, or likely to impair, the shareholder value during the tenure of recipients; - The subject company has not committed window-dressing and inadequate accounting activities during the tenure of recipients.
+- Outside directors, statutory auditors and the directors who become members of the audit committee under the audit committee system are not included in recipients; - There has been no serious scandal involving recipients during their tenure; - The subject company has not suffered from loss for the three consecutive year, or its business performance is not judged to significantly lag relative to peers in the same industry; - There has been no corporate scandal that has significant social effects on the subject company and has impaired, or likely to impair, the shareholder value during the tenure of recipients; - The subject company has not committed window-dressing and inadequate accounting activities during the tenure of recipients.